LakshmiRadhakrishnan09/AWS-Security-Specialist/Extras.md

   Each Region has Availability Zones.
 VPC Network spans AZ.
   Each AZ has one public subnet and one private subnet.
   Each subnet is non-overlapping ip range.
   Application Load Balancers will be in Public subnet.
-One ALB in each AZ.
+One ALB in each AZ(??)
   VPCs are normally for one account.
 You can share VPC between accounts.
   Ec2 instances and RDS in private subnet.